Rakeela/dragora-notes/notes-on-potential-applicability-of-rna-vaccination-to-treatment-of-schizophrenia.md

 This comment about the absence of the detection of specific antibodies reaffirms my reading of the preceding source, which is that I couldn't find it alleging any specific molecular structure in operation.
 I didn't just miss it.

 ---
+If I can find *any* neuropsychiatric condition correctable by this method, that will be an advance of the kind I wish to make.
+I fear only losing my search in the dissolution of specific focus.
+I'm searching for any specific neural autoantibody.
+I think I'm misunderstanding something in the mechanism here.
+Going back to the pollen antigenic particle, the antigenic surface is the interesting part of it.
+The RNA vaccine encodes for the production of the antigenic surface... and somehow doing this results in a shift of the immunoresponse from eosinophils to neutrophils.
+I'm definitely missing links in this causal structure.

 ---
 Back to [[Author's Nonfiction]]